NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/git.rst

 	git push

 #.
-If for some reason you want to pull the code from your online repo and merge with your current code.
-Note this is more a collaborative operation.
+If you want to pull the code from your online repo and merge with your current, common for situations were you are using multiple computers, you will use the **pull** command.
 It actually does a git fetch and merge in a single operation.

    .. code::